Statement of Purpose

 - Retaliation.
 We define retaliation as the imposition of any negative consequence on a member for their unofficial resolution or reporting of an incident, or for their participation in such resolution or reporting (including participation as arbiter), where negative consequence is defined as any consequence that does or is intended to have the effect of harming the member’s career.

 - Shaming.
 We define shaming as the communication of the idea that any personal attribute of any person is inferior, including all personal insults and ad hominem.
 Explicitly excluded from shaming is all communication of the idea that objective, falsifiable statements espoused by a member are inconsistent, unsupported, or falsified, as well as communication of the idea that some personal attributes offer an advantage or disadvantage in obtaining specified measurable objectives.

 - Stereotype.
 We define a stereotype to be a belief in the presence of a personal attribute of an individual based on their perceived membership in some unrelated or loosely related group or category.

 - Stereotyping.
 We define stereotyping as communication of a stereotype.

 - Violation.
 We define violation as an actual infringement of FCOP as determined by an arbiter.

 - Violator.
 We define violator as an accused member who has broken the terms and conditions of FCOP, as determined by an arbiter.

 - Unprofessional Behavior.
-We define unprofessional behavior as harassing, discrimination, stereotyping, moralizing, denigration, and prying during active participation, and doxing and retaliating during inactive participation.
+We define unprofessional behavior as discrimination, harassing, prying, shaming, and stereotyping during active participation, and doxxing and retaliating during inactive participation.